ireneous/easypasswordstrenght/README.md

 Open the page in your browser.
 Type any password into the field.
 Read the score and follow the tips.

 Tech
-Pure HTML, CSS, and JavaScript.
+Pure HTML.
 No backend.
 No data stored.